rmbeddor14/cerebras_cloudflare_explore/readme.md

 ### How to Run this Code
-- I need to double check this but I think what you do is the following

 - deploy a worker on cloudflare
-- change the name in the `wrangler.toml` section of this code to the name of the worker
+- change the name in the `wrangler.toml` section of this code to the name of the worker you just deployed
 - then:
     ```
     npm install -g wrangler